 Impact on Small Entities: Initial Regulatory Flexibility Analysis

 If the NRC believes that a proposed rule will have a significant economic impact on a substantial number of small entities, the staff prepares an initial regulatory flexibility analysis according to the guidance in NUREG/BR-0053, "United States Nuclear Regulatory Commission Regulations Handbook."

 No Impact on Small Entities: Certification

-The Commission's certification and accompanying rationale is published in the Federal Register in the preamble for the proposed rule along with a request for public comment on the Commission's decision to dispense with a regulatory flexibility analysis.
+The Commission's certification statement is published in the Federal Register in the preamble for the proposed rule along with a request for public comment on the Commission's decision to dispense with a regulatory flexibility analysis.

-This certification statement is repeated in final rules unless, based on comments received or other information, there is a reason to change this conclusion, in which case a final regulatory flexibility analysis is prepared.
-The NRC staff reviews and addresses all public comment regarding the Commission's certification in the statement of considerations for the final rule.
-In the event of adverse comments, the statement of considerations will contain clear justification for the Commission's decision to reaffirm its initial certification; alternatively, the Commission directs the staff to conduct a regulatory flexibility analysis, which is published along with the final rule.
+This certification statement is not repeated in the final rule unless, based on comments received or other information, there is a reason to change this conclusion, in which case a final regulatory flexibility analysis is prepared.
+The NRC staff addresses all public comments regarding the Commission's certification in the statement of considerations for the final rule.
+In the event of adverse comments, the statement of considerations will contain clear justification for the Commission's decision to reaffirm its initial certification or the Commission directs the staff to conduct a regulatory flexibility analysis, which is published along with the final rule.

 Need for More Information